 Not only . . . but (also) . . .

 Despite the apparent simplicity of these correlative conjunctions, there is uncertainty and disagreement over the suitability of their use and the correctness of their placement.
-Much of this discord pertains to the need for parallelism and sentence balance.
+Much of this discord relates to the need for parallelism and sentence balance.
 I’ll look at that later in the post, but first I’ll give an overview of how the conjunctions are used.

 Not only is this post quite long and detailed, it also lacks images, so I’ve folded it up and divided it into three general sections: Usage, Parallelism, Opinions.